-This Winter Squash variety is easy to grow and a delicious addition to your fall garden.
-While the hard outer rind on Acorn Squash is not edible, the inside is mildly sweet and has a creamy texture when baked.
-Squash is high in fiber and contains a good amount of Vitamin C, vitamin B6 and magnesium.
+This Winter Squash variety is a delicious addition to your fall garden, and once you learn how to grow Acorn Squash, you will see that it also yields an abundant harvest.
+While the hard outer rind is not edible, a sufficiently ripe Acorn Squash is mildly sweet inside and has a creamy texture when baked.
+Squash is high in fiber and contains a good amount of Vitamin C, Vitamin B6 and Magnesium.

 Bake with a sprinkle of brown sugar to bring out the sweetness, or use acorn squash as a substitute for sweet potato or pumpkin in pie, bread or muffin recipes.
 Acorn Squash are also an excellent source of potassium, even more so than bananas.